 Having already established the Cork University Business School Excellence Publication Research Awards, the research strategy builds on much of what Prof Beck and Dr Lucey have been working toward in recent years.

-Designed to showcase to highlight the achievements of the Business School’s outstanding researchers, last year the number of faculty honoured at the awards increased from 17 to 32.
+Designed to showcase the achievements of the Business School’s outstanding researchers, last year the number of faculty honoured at the awards increased from 17 to 32.

 Commenting on the success of the research strategy, Professor Anita Maguire, Vice President for Research & Innovation, University College Cork, congratulated Professor Beck and Dr Lucey for “their clear articulation of the College’s ambition” before commenting on how it aligned with UCC’s wider strategy.